 The DI program provides benefits to eligible employees who have a loss of wages when they are unable to work due to a non-work related illness, injury, or pregnancy.
 Benefits under DI are paid up to 52 weeks.

 The PFL program provides benefits to eligible employees who need to take time off to care for a seriously ill child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner, or to bond with a new child or a child in connection with adoption or foster care placement.
-PFL is limited to a six-week paid benefit within a 12-month period.
-However, PFL will extend from six weeks to a maximum of eight weeks effective July 1, 2020.
+PFL is limited to a eight-week paid benefit within a 12-month period.

-There are several components related to the SDI program outlined below.
+There are several components related to the SDI program as outlined below.

 Leave of Absence Requirements